Satisfactory Academic Progress Financial Aid Policy

 Appeal Denied Process

-If the first appeal is denied Financial Aid Probation students may submit a second appeal request directly to the Director of Financial Aid.
+If the first appeal decision is denied Financial Aid Probation students may submit a second appeal request directly to the Director of Financial Aid.
 If the Director grants financial aid probation for one semester the student is given a written agreement to sign and must adhere to directives before regaining eligibility for aid.
-At the end of the semester the student must be meeting MSU’s SAP standardsand if not the student must submit another appeal request to the Financial Aid Appeal Committee for consideration to participate in the Academic Plan for Success program.
+At the end of the semester the student must be meeting Financial Aid SAP standards and if not the student must submit another appeal request to the Financial Aid Appeal Committee for consideration to participate in the Academic Plan for Success program.

 Re-establishing Aid Eligibility with the Academic Plan for Success Program

-A student who loses financial aid eligibility because they are not meeting MSU Financial Aid Satisfactory Academic Progress standards can regain eligibility by participating in the Academic Plan for Success Program.
-Students will meet with their designated faculty advisor, casa advisors or retention advisors to develop an academic plan or preferably obtain a plan template and financial aid contract from the Office of Financial Aid and follow the instructions provided by a staff member of the Financial Aid Office.
+Students that lose financial aid eligibility because they are not meeting MSU Financial Aid Satisfactory Academic Progress standards can regain eligibility by participating in the Academic Plan for Success Program.
+Students will meet with their designated faculty advisor, casa advisors or retention advisors to develop an academic plan or preferably obtain a plan template and financial aid contract from the Office of Financial Aid and meet with the academic advisors to develop an academic plan and submit a copy to the Office of Financial Aid Office.

-Once the Plan is developed students must demonstrate that they are academically progressing for 4 semesters or less by meeting the Plan’s requirements by demonstrating academic progression or meeting the SAP requirements.
-The Plan goals should be achievable that will allow students to take action that will bring them into compliance with the University’s Office of Financial Aid SAP standards within four semesters.
+Once the Plan is developed students must demonstrate that they are academically progressing for 4 semesters.
+Students must demonstrate academic progression or meeting the SAP requirements by the end of the fourth semester.
+The Plan goals should be achievable that will allow students to take action that will bring them into compliance with the University’s Office of Financial Aid SAP standards.
+Students that do not demonstrate academic progression at the end of the fourth semester will be individually evaluated case by case.
+Financial Aid Appeal Request and Academic Plan forms can also be obtained from the Required Forms section online at www.morgan.edu